zen0s-aospforge/local_manifests/README.md

 - `rom.sh`: Downloads and sets up the local manifests XML file from roomservice
 - `apply_binder_patch.sh`: Applies the Binder threadpool patch via git cherry-pick
 - `neko.sh`: Automates the full setup and build process for AxionAOSP
+- `in.sh`: Automates the full setup and build process for ProjectInfinity-X